This post may contain affiliate links. Please read our disclosure for more information.

-The beach is fantastic for everyone, from couples to families to business travellers.
+This place is fantastic for everyone, from couples to families to business travellers.

 The waves here are generally small which is ideal for children.
 It’s protected from the big swell by Broken Head.
-There’s also a small rockpool for toddlers.
+There’s also a small rock pool for toddlers.

 Coast Surf Academy.
-Experienced surfers surf at the point or at Wamberal Beach.
+Experienced surfers surf at the point or at Wamberal.

 Right beside the beach are toilets, a paved walkway, a grassy area and Terrigal Surf Café.
 And just across the road are more cafes, restaurants and boutiques.